IEEEComputerSocietyUNB/ieee-computer-society-unb/README.md

-This is the IEEE Computer Society UnB site, it's a simple site that uses a simple custom static page generator and [Jinja 2](http://jinja.palletsprojects.com/en/2.10.x/), a templating tool, for News and Coding Dojo articles.
+This is the IEEE Computer Society UnB site, it's a simple site that uses a simple custom static page generator and [Jinja 2](http://jinja.palletsprojects.com/en/2.10.x/), a templating tool, for News and Coding Dojo adasdasdasdrticles.

 While it's main pages are mostly static, we have a few sections that are constantly being updated with new information.
 Such sections are the Dojo and the News sections.